IkarosKappler/rpg-dialogue-js/README.md

         "a": "Oh, how creative, <i>Whale lice</i> – because I came with a freighter.
 Seems I met the station's joker.", "next": "xxx2"
       }
     ]
   },
+  "xxx3": {
+    "q": "Ok, you seem like your sea has been rough recently.
+Already thought you might be some selfish mud eel.", "o": [
+      { "a": "Be careful what you say.", "next": "xxx2" }, { "a": "I just arrived and could need some help with my ... ehm, ship.", "next": "xxx5" }
+    ]
+  },
   "xxx2": {